This recipe was previously part of a sponsored feature in December 2019

 For more information about the Nairn’s gluten free range visit their website.
 While you are there you can also sign up to the Nairn’s newsletter (at the bottom of their homepage) for all the latest news about new product launches, gluten free recipes and more!

-*This is a paid sponsored feature in association with Nairn’s.
+*This was a paid sponsored feature in association with Nairn’s in December 2019.
 I only ever promote products that I personally enjoy and am happy to recommend to you all.
 All opinions on www.mygfguide.com are my own and are always 100% genuine.